Television in South Korea: Most viewed channels

-Station ident
+Station idents

 Station idents, or station IDs, are short videos that are broadcast before a show starts.
 It mostly features historical places or tourist attractions, in some cases the stations headquarters.
 It is popular in South Korea.

 Most feature animations of the logo, plus with a logo song.
 Advertisements are in the bottom in a small rectangle.

 The logo song is also used for "up next" videos.